Non-fillability of overtwisted contact manifolds via polyfolds: Polyfold perturbations

 of local presentations $\CR{\!\hat{J}}u$ of $\CR{\!\hat{J}}\bfu$ and $s_i$ of $\lambda$ are surjective for all $\bfu\in\SS$ and for all (the finitely many) $i$, see \cite[Definition 4.7(1)]{hwz-III09}.
 If $\big(\CR{\!\hat{J}}\big)'(u)$ is onto for an un-noded $\bfu\in\NN$, which is representable by a necessarily simple holomorphic disc map, we choose $\lambda$ to be a single local section $s_1$ that is identically $0$ in a neighbourhood of $\bfu$ in $\ZZ$.
 This is possible in view of the proof of \cite[Theorem 4.17]{hwz-III09}.
 In particular, $\lambda$ is trivial over those $\bfu$.
 As observed right before Remark \ref{rem:homotopunitrivw2=0} this applies to all local Bishop discs $\bfu_{\varepsilon,b_o}$, $\varepsilon\in[\delta/2,\delta)$, so that $\lambda$ is trivial over all local Bishop discs $\bfu_{\varepsilon,b_o}$.
 Consequently, the truncated solution set

-of $\big(\CR{\!\hat{J}},\lambda\big)$ is a $1$-dimensional oriented compact branched suborbifold with boundary $\partial\SS_{\cut}$ given by the single Bishop disc $\bfu_{\delta/2,b_o}$, see \cite[Theorem 4.17]{hwz-III09} or \cite[Section 1.4]{hwz-gw17}.
+of $\big(\CR{\!\hat{J}},\lambda\big)$ is a $1$-dimensional oriented compact branched {\it suborbifold} with boundary $\partial\SS_{\cut}$ given by the single Bishop disc $\bfu_{\delta/2,b_o}$, see \cite[Theorem 4.17]{hwz-III09} or \cite[Section 1.4]{hwz-gw17}.
 A collar neighbourhood of $\partial\SS_{\cut}$ in $\SS_{\cut}$ is equal to a collar neighbourhood of $\partial\NN_{\cut}$ in $\NN_{\cut}$ given by the local Bishop discs $\bfu_{\varepsilon,b_o}$, $\varepsilon\in[\delta/2,\delta)$.

 Furthermore observe that by compactness of $\SS_{\cut}$ the intersection $\SS_{\cut}\cap\ZZ_{\tau}$ is not empty only for finitely many nodal types $\tau$.
 Therefore, we choose $\big(\CR{\!\hat{J}},\lambda\big)$ to be transverse along the subpolyfolds $\ZZ_{\tau}$ for these nodal types $\tau$ turning the subsets $\SS_{\cut}\cap\ZZ_{\tau}$ into suborbifolds of $\SS$.
-As the codimensions will be at least $2$ all elements in $\SS_{\cut}$ are un-noded and have trivial isotropy as they can be represented by un-noded stable nodal disc maps with trivial automorphism group.
-In other words, $\SS_{\cut}$ is a $1$-dimensional oriented compact branched manifold with precisely one boundary point, which has weight $1$.
+As the codimensions will be at least $2$ whenever the nodal type $\tau$ is non-trivial, the resulting suborbifolds $\SS_{\cut}\cap\ZZ_{\tau}$ have negative dimension, hence, are empty.
+Therefore, all elements in $\SS_{\cut}$ are un-noded and have trivial isotropy as they can be represented by un-noded stable nodal disc maps with trivial automorphism group.
+In other words, $\SS_{\cut}$ is a $1$-dimensional oriented compact branched {\it manifold} with precisely one boundary point, which has weight $1$.
 This contradicts the fact that by \cite[Lemma 5.11]{sal99} the oriented sum of the weights taken over all boundary points vanishes. \end{proof}

 \begin{rem} We give an alternative argument to obtain a contradiction which does not use the classification of $1$-dimensional oriented compact branched manifolds with boundary given in \cite[Section 5.4]{sal99}: We identify $\gamma$ with the interval $[0,3\delta]$ such that $(0,\delta)$ corresponds to the local Bishop family and $[2\delta,3\delta]$ is not contained in the image of the evaluation map $\ev\co\SS\ra\gamma$ that evaluates $\bfu$ at the first boundary marked point $1$.
 Let $f$ be a smooth function on $[0,3\delta]$ with support in $(\delta/2,\delta)$ such that $\int_0^{3\delta}f(x)\rmd x=1$.
 Because $\ev$ restricts to a degree $1$ map on the local Bishop discs,